tmtxt/tmtxt.github.com/_posts/2020-03-28-scaling-the-system-at-ar-part-2.md

   processed.
 No matter the code has bug or not, **eventually**, it should always process the data thoroughly and display to the user.

-Those criteria match exactly with what a Message queue can offer.
-Most of our public API endpoints are backed by a Message queue, which defers and ensures the success of data processing.
+Those criteria match exactly with what a Message Queue can offer.
+Most of our public API endpoints are backed by a Message Queue, which defers and ensures the success of data processing.

 ![API](/files/2020-03-15-message-queue/api.png)